taylorzweigle/RestaurantApp/README.md

 # Restaurant App

-Web app using React, MongoDb, Express, NodeJS, and Tailwind CSS to track visited restaurants and bars in a tabular view.
+Web app using React, MongoDb, Express, NodeJS, Tailwind CSS, and Ant Design to track visited restaurants and bars in a list view.